-In the previous section, we have introduced social filtering from a philosophical viewpoint, highlighting the advantages of propagating trust over both intent and competence, in order to give users trusted judgements.
+In the previous section, we have introduced social filtering from a conceptual viewpoint, highlighting the advantages of propagating trust over both intent and competence, in order to give users trusted judgements.
 To be of practical use, an implementation of social filtering would need to attribute a numeric value to the amount of trust a judgement deserves.
 This would ultimately allow users to rank judgements and/or to filter out unreliable ones.
-In this section, we first describe how the transitive and co-citation trust propagation patterns have been separately implemented in literature; we then motivate the choices we have adopted, and how they have been uniquely combined in SOFIA, our own implementation of social filtering.
+In this section, we describe how the transitive and co-citation patterns have been uniquely combined in SOFIA, our own implementation of social filtering.
 In describing our implementation, we will refer to the general case of weighted social networks, with weights expressing the strength of social ties.
 The user-judgement edges can be weighted as well, representing the level of confidence of a user towards a given judgement.
 The unweighted case is just a specific instance of the more general one, with all instances of trust relationships and/or judgements having the same weight.

-3.1 Evaluating Intent
+Evaluating Intent

 There exist various algorithms to quantify the amount of trust that is propagated transitively on a weighted social network.
-Properties that are common to most algorithms include:

-- Longer paths disperse trust: if there is a trust path $A \to \ldots \to B \to C$, then the amount of trust inferred from A to C is not greater than the trust inferred from A to B. - Adding paths increases trust: if there are two paths from A to B, then the trust that A infers for B is at least as high as if only one path was present.
+Desirable properties that most algorithms guarantee are: longer paths disperse trust (i.e., if there is a trust path $A \rightarrow ... \rightarrow B \rightarrow C$, then the amount of trust inferred from A to C is not greater than the trust inferred from A to B); adding paths increases trust (i.e., if there are two paths from A to B, then the trust that A infers for B is at least as high as if only one path was present).